 The position of catcher and pitcher are required positions.
 Teams maybe disperse there rest of the their team throughout the field as they see fit.

-There will be 2 sets of cones in front of home plate on each of the 1st and 3rd base lines.
-The first set will be set up 10 feet from home plate (mens orange cones) and the second will be at 15ft (women blue cones).
+There will be 2 sets of cones in front of home plate on each of the 1st and 3rd base lines located at 15 ft.

 All infielders must stay behind the imaginary line stretching from each set of designated cones, (marked for each gender) until the ball is kicked.
 Failure to do so will result in a ball.

 All kicks must be made by the foot.
 Any lower leg contact while attempting to kick the ball will be considered a kick regardless of where it strikes the leg or foot.